 Take Invisalign’s Smile Assessment now to see if you are one of the 90% who can be treated.

 How does Invisalign Comprehensive work?

-If you are ready to get Invisalign Comprehensive and want to start the process of getting treatment then your first step is to have a consultation with an Invisalign provider.
+If you are ready to start the process and want to know how to get Invisalign Comprehensive treatment then your first step is to have a consultation with an Invisalign provider.
 There are providers all over the UK so it shouldn't be hard to find one near you.

 Not all Invisalign providers charge for the initial consultation; just use the advanced search tool on their website to find which ones are doing free first appointments.

 During your initial consultation, you will get a 3D scan of your teeth and discuss your eligibility and options with the dentist or orthodontist.
 The Invisalign system uses state-of-the-art technology to do a 3D scan your teeth and bite and create your whole treatment plan digitally.